 As time has gone on, I have also come to focus more closely on the literature and cultural politics of postwar and contemporary Britain.
 With Bill Schwarz, I co-edited End of Empire and the English Novel since 1945 (2011, paperback 2015), which explores the afterlives of empire in English literature and culture.
 For that book, I wrote a chapter about imperialism’s presence/absence in the novels of William Golding; and I continue to be interested in literature in Britain in the period of decolonization, from the 1950s to the 1980s, including the intersections between black British literature and other kinds of radical, particularly working-class writing.

-My most recent book, Bad English [insert link https://manchesteruniversitypress.co.uk/9781526108845/] (Manchester University Press, in press) draws together several of these strands of research.
+My most recent book, Bad English [insert link https://manchesteruniversitypress.co.uk/9781526108845/] (Manchester University Press, 2020), draws together several of these strands of research.
 It examines the denaturalization of “English” in contemporary literature in Britain, and traces the emergence of a field of writing concerned at its core with the representation of the sounds, properties, histories, and experiences of linguistic difference, in a period in which Britain’s linguistic terrain has been radically reshaped by immigration, devolution, rapid social change, globalised culture and transnational connection.
 Exploring the work of such writers as Daljit Nagra, Xiaolu Guo, Brian Chikwava, Leila Aboulela, Suhayl Saadi, Raman Mundair, James Kelman and Tom Leonard among others, I consider how their writing raises and confronts ideas about language at scales from the intimate, subjective, and local, to the national, transnational, and global.
 In my current research, I’m pursuing two strands of thinking which emerge out of this book project: one around language diversity and poetic voice, and the other around the relationship between language and asylum.

-- with Tamar Steinitz (eds), Multilingual Currents in Literature, Translation and Culture(London and New York: Routledge, 2018).
+- with Tamar Steinitz (eds), Multilingual Currents in Literature, Translation and Culture(London and New York: Routledge, 2018; paperback 2020).

 - with Bill Schwarz (eds), End of Empire and the English Novel since 1945 (Manchester: Manchester University Press, 2011; paperback 2015).